leventarican/cookbook-openshift/README.md

 ```
 Error: Get https://192.168.0.20:8443/healthz/ready: dial tcp 192.168.0.20:8443: connectex: No connection could be made because the target machine actively refused it
 ```

+# cheatsheet
+`oc create`: Create a resource by filename or stdin

+`oc apply`: Apply a configuration to a resource by filename or stdin.

+`oc new-app`: Create a new application by specifying source code, templates, and/or images

+`oc process`: Process template into a list of resources specified in filename or stdin

+`oc <command> -h` or `oc <command> --help`: for more information about a given command.

+`oc get`: Display one or many resources

+`oc get template`: list templates in project

+`oc delete template <template>`: delete a template in project

+`oc delete all --selector app=<app>`: delete all resources belongs to app

+`oc get is -n <namespace>` or `oc get imagestreams -n <namespace>`: list images for given namespace